Tamirucode/react-todoitem/README.md

    - I set up initial deployment of this project, Here are the steps:

      1. My app react-todo2023 is created in Heroku, let's

      2.  then connect it to my Github repository (react-todoitem).

      3. From the “Deploy” tab, I click on “Github”  in the “Deployment method” section,

      4. I enter the name of the repository I  just created, and then click “Connect”.

      5. At last, I can click “deploy  branch” which will trigger Heroku to deploy

      6. When you see the message “deployed to Heroku” in the build log, click the “open app” button at the top of the page.

    - React App Deployment steps

 1. Log in to heroku.com and open the dashboard  react-todo2023 application

 2. Select the “Deploy” tab in the dashboard

 3. Scroll down to the bottom and then select “Deploy Branch”

 4. Wait for my build to complete (you can click “view build log” to watch the process in a larger window)

 5. When you see the message “deployed to Heroku” in the build log, click the “open app” button at the top of the page.

 ## Deployment  Combined Frontend and Backend

   - Adding the React files to the DRF project

-     1.Go to the GitHub repository for your React project
+     1. Go to the GitHub repository for my React project

-     2.Click the “Code” button, select the HTTPS tab, and copy the URL provided
+     2. Click the “Code” button, select the HTTPS tab, and copy the URL provided

-     3.Open the workspace for your DRF project
+     3. Open the workspace for your DRF project

-     4.open the terminal window and type the below command
+     4.  open the terminal window and type the below command

         git clone <react_repo_url> frontend

-        This will create a new folder in your DRF workspace called frontend that contains all the files from your React project.
+        This will create a new folder in my DRF workspace called frontend that contains all the files from my React project.

-     5.1 Removing unnecessary files
+  - Removing unnecessary files

         5.1  In the terminal window, change directory to the frontend folder with the following command